slimbootloader/documentation/source/security/firmware-update.rst

 Firmware update feature is implemented as a |SPN| payload.

-When firmware update is signalled, Stage 2 loads firmware update payload to start update flow.
-During the update, firmware update playload keeps a state machine to keep track of the update progress as follows:
+When firmware update is signaled, Stage 2 loads firmware update payload to start update flow.
+During the update, firmware update payload keeps a state machine to keep track of the update progress as follows:

 #.
 Boot from partition A